-Windywoppa’s siting is sublime: set to face north from a rise above a broad kink of the Clyde River, and deep inside Ben Boyd National Park, the house appears suddenly in a clearing.
+Windywoppa’s siting is sublime: set to face north from a rise above a broad kink of the Clyde River, and deep inside Clyde River National Park, the house appears suddenly in a clearing.
 The arrangement of two slightly-separated white pavilions are powerfully horizontal in contrast to the verticality of the trees.

 The social circulation pivot of the holiday compound is marked by an exaggeratedly-tall fireplace; the heart of an elevated outdoor living space.
 Approaching it, and once through the gap in the blade walls, the glazed pavilions, which have bedrooms at their east and west extremities, are all about orientation toward this astounding place in the natural world.